ajish097/lanyon/_posts/2017-04-07-introducing-lanyon.md

 link: http://www.spoj.com/problems/MAXLN/
 ---

-This is an interesting problem which can be sovled with the help of some elementary level calculas.
+This is an interesting problem which can be sovled with the help of some elementary level calculus.
 The whole idea is to use the concept of maximizing a function.

 Explanation coming soon!!